-REFETTORIO Felix is a pioneering community kitchen that will serve lunch each weekday to local guests from underprivileged backgrounds.
-Supported by London Food Month and Westfield, Refettorio Felix will serve a daily changing menu, dependent on what surplus ingredients are supplied by London food waste charity The Felix Project.
+REFETTORIO Felix is a pioneering community kitchen that serves lunch each weekday to local guests from underprivileged backgrounds.
+Supported by London Food Month and Westfield, Refettorio Felix has a daily changing menu, dependent on what surplus ingredients are supplied by London food waste charity The Felix Project.

 The Refettorio’s aim is to use art, design and high-quality gastronomy to show the value of food surplus while encouraging social inclusion.
 It’s been masterminded by Food for Soul, a non-profit organisation founded by chef Massimo Bottura (left), who has set up similar projects in Milan during Expo 2015, and during Rio’s 2016 Olympics.

-Monica Galetti, Alain Ducasse, Michel Roux Jr, Brett Graham, Douglas McMaster, Ashley Palmer-Watts, Jason Atherton, Claude Bosi, Clare Smyth, Angela Hartnett, Daniel Boulud, Lee Tiernan and Nun Mendes, have volunteered to work a shift at Refettorio Felix.
+Monica Galetti, Alain Ducasse, Michel Roux Jr, Brett Graham, Douglas McMaster, Ashley Palmer-Watts, Jason Atherton, Claude Bosi, Clare Smyth, Angela Hartnett, Daniel Boulud, Lee Tiernan and Nun Mendes, have worked a shift at Refettorio Felix.

 Although the lunch service is not open to the public, those interested in being involved can sign up to volunteer.
 There will also be a visiting time between 4pm and 5pm where curious Londoners can have a look around.
-After the festival, Refettorio Felix will continue to serve meals as well as hostevents and workshops to engage the local community in the fight against food waste.
+Beyond London Food Month, Refettorio Felix will continue to serve meals as well as host events and workshops to engage the local community in the fight against food waste.